v2sCollections/City-of-Dreams/README.md

 ## ![](https://s11.gifyu.com/images/Vehcles.png)Features

->
+> Make modifications to your vehicle, fly around Night City or buy custom vehicles every aspect of driving and vehicles has been modified.

 <details><summary>CLICK FOR MORE DETAILS</summary>
-- &#x20;V can send their vehicle away.
+- V can send their vehicle away.
 - V can now purchase all vehicles from the in-game atelier store.
 - V can control vehicle headlights and windows.
 - V can change the brightness and distance of vehicle headlights.
-- V can change the colours of the neon lights on all motorbikes.
+- V can change the colors of the neon lights on all motorbikes.
 - Displays in-world holographic arrows for quest/point of interest navigation, mirroring the dots in the minimap.
 - **I**t will now cost Eddies to summon your vehicle.
 - It will cost you more eddies to repair destroyed vehicles when summoning them.
 - Summon and spawn distances for vehicles decreased.
-- No camera auto-centring while driving in TPP and FPP mode.
+- No camera auto-centering while driving in TPP and FPP mode.

 ### **Custom Vehicles**